Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Substance Abuse Counselor Jobs in Manchester, Dover, and Throughout New Hampshire

-The state of New Hampshire offers a range of opportunities for substance abuse counselors to make a meaningful impact in their communities.
 In Manchester, you can find employment at facilities such as the Manchester Alcoholism Treatment Center and the Elliot Hospital Behavioral Health Services, both of which provide comprehensive treatment programs for individuals struggling with substance abuse.
-In Dover, there are opportunities at locations like the Southeastern New Hampshire Alcohol and Drug Abuse Services, where you can contribute to the provision of behavioral health services.
+In Dover, opportunities exist at locations like the Southeastern New Hampshire Alcohol and Drug Abuse Services.

-- Greater Nashua Council on Alcoholism, Nashua: Provides counseling and support services for individuals and families affected by substance abuse.
+- Greater Nashua Council on Alcoholism, Nashua: Provides counseling and support services for individuals and families affected by substance abuse

-- Genesis Behavioral Health, Laconia: Offers a comprehensive range of mental health and substance abuse treatment programs.
+- Genesis Behavioral Health, Laconia: Offers a comprehensive range of mental health and substance abuse treatment programs

 Embarking on a career as a substance abuse counselor in New Hampshire not only allows you to help others but also offers a fulfilling and rewarding professional path.
 With the ongoing need for these services, your role will be essential in supporting recovery and promoting healthier communities throughout the state.

-Substance Abuse Counselor Salary in Manchester, Dover, and Throughout New Hampshire
+Substance Abuse Counselor Salary in New Hampshire

 Substance Abuse Counselor Degree Options in New Hampshire

-New Hampshire colleges and universities offer a variety of degree programs that meet the requirements for substance abuse counselor certification.
-For example, the University of New Hampshire offers a Bachelor of Arts in Psychology with a concentration in Addiction Studies, providing relevant coursework in substance abuse counseling.
-Additionally, Southern New Hampshire University offers an online Bachelor of Science in Human Services with a concentration in Substance Abuse, which prepares students for a career in counseling individuals struggling with addiction.
+The University of New Hampshire offers a Bachelor of Arts in Psychology with a concentration in Addiction Studies, providing relevant coursework in substance abuse counseling.
+Southern New Hampshire University offers an online Bachelor of Science in Human Services with a concentration in Substance Abuse, which prepares students for a career in counseling individuals struggling with addiction.

 Nashua Community College